Using The Meta Description

 From Joomla!
 Documentation

-With the advent of contextual 'semantic' markup which allows a website to provide a context for the information, sometimes search engines will find more relevant information within the page itself or from other sources which link to that page (such as DMOZ) and use that in preference to your meta description.
-This does not mean that the meta description is not used, it simply means that if more relevant information is found to describe that page in search listings, a search engine may use that information rather than your specified description.
-In fact, Google recommends that every page on your site has it's own unique meta description.
-Google help on site titles & meta descriptions
+With the advent of contextual "semantic" markup that allows a website to provide a context for the information, sometimes search engines will find more relevant information within the page itself or from other sources that link to that page (such as DMOZ) and use that in preference to your meta description.
+This does not mean that the meta description is not used, it simply means that if more relevant information is found to describe that page in search listings, a search engine may use that information rather than your supplied description.
+In fact, Google recommends that every page on your site has its own unique meta description and provides suggestions about writing your snippets.

-When preparing meta descriptions for your pages, try to keep the total word count less than 155 characters, as there is a limit to the number of characters displayed in search results pages, so if you exceed this your text may be truncated.
+When preparing meta descriptions for your pages, keep the total character count to fewer than 160.
+There is a limit to the number of characters displayed in search results pages.
+If you exceed this your text will be truncated.
 The meta description (if used) is one of the key factors that a person searching uses to decide whether your link is relevant to their search, so make sure that it makes sense to read, contains your keywords, and explains what is on the page.
-It is possible to dramatically improve your click through rate in search engines by making sure your meta descriptions are well optimised and relevant to the content on the page.
+It is possible to dramatically improve your click-through rate in search engines by making sure your meta descriptions are well optimised and relevant to the content on the page.

 Google recommends the following to ensure that you gain the most from your search engine indexing: